I-am-HJljkhgcjkd/Stock-Price-Prediction/README.md

 What is the Stock Market?
 A stock market is a public market where you can buy and sell shares for publicly listed companies.
 The stocks, also known as equities, represent ownership in the company.
 The stock exchange is the mediator that allows the buying and selling of shares.

-StockMarket

 Importance of Stock Market
 Stock markets help companies to raise capital.
 It helps generate personal wealth.
 Stock markets serve as an indicator of the state of the economy.
 It is a widely used source for people to invest money in companies with high growth potential.
-Stock Price Prediction

 Stock Price Prediction using machine learning helps you discover the future value of company stock and other financial assets traded on an exchange.
 The entire idea of predicting stock prices is to gain significant profits.
 Predicting how the stock market will perform is a hard task to do.
 There are other factors involved in the prediction, such as physical and psychological factors, rational and irrational behavior, and so on.
 All these factors combine to make share prices dynamic and volatile.
 This makes it very difficult to predict stock prices with high accuracy.

-Understanding Long Short Term Memory Network
-Here, you will use a Long Short Term Memory Network (LSTM) for building your model to predict the stock prices of Google.

 LTSMs are a type of Recurrent Neural Network for learning long-term dependencies.
 It is commonly used for processing and predicting time-series data.